 Do you have what it takes to run a successful vegan business?

 Next, focus.
 What’s important in your business, and when and how is it going to get done?
-As a business owner with a multitude of distractions and demands over the course of a day or week, it is SO easy to become unfocused.
-But you MUST take steps to reduce those distractions.
-Make yourself a schedule and STICK to it (see how discipline comes into play here too?).
-Reduce multi-tasking – it’s NOT an effective way to work.
+As a business owner with a multitude of distractions and demands over the course of a day or week, it is easy to become unfocused.
+But you must take steps to reduce those distractions.
+Make yourself a schedule and stick to it (see how discipline comes into play here too?).
+Reduce multi-tasking – it’s not an effective way to work.
 Focus on one important task and get it done, then move on to the next one.

 Third, organization.
-We all know that infrastructure and organization is a good thing.
-It helps us to stay focused and be disciplined – and even to execute our plans.
+We all know that infrastructure and organization are good things.
+They help us to stay focused and be disciplined, and even to execute our plans.
 There are many great tools out there for project management and planning, so if this is an area you are falling short, I would encourage you to seek one out that fits your specific needs (you might want to take a look at our list of tool suggestions as a place to get started).
 Still, a word of caution.
 Be organized, but not to the point of being rigid.
 One of the best things about being in business for yourself is the flexibility and the creativity that flexibility often allows.
 So don’t lose that – find a balance between both worlds and be organized AND flexible.